 Drawing and Watercolour classes for beginners to advanced daytime term classes

-COVID 19 – Restrictions lifting in regard to NSW health orders from October 11th.
-All classes and workshops will resume at the hall with face to face teaching.
+COVID 19 – All classes and workshops are now at the hall with face to face teaching.
 All students must provide a fully vaccinated certificate to attend, wear masks, sign in with the QR code and there will be 4 sqm for each student.

 Drawing is an essential skill of any art making.
 Drawing is everything!